Leeds 13: Preparation

 Leeds 13 hung, lit and secured the work.

-They also created the catalogue, wall labels and advertising.
+They also produced the catalogue, wall labels and advertising.
 The introductory essay was a collage of art writing.

-It explained the concept with "As Hugh McDiarmid said 'the greater the plagiarism the greater the work of art.'
+It explained the concept using a Hugh McDiarmid quote "... 'the greater the plagiarism the greater the work of art.'
 If we can accept this dissident posture we can take this exhibition as a work of art in itself."